Adhito/poc-devsecops-cicd-ver-1.0-vm-virtualbox/README.md

         ```
         docker-compose up $docker_compose_script
         ```
+- Once SonarQube is installed, you can access it on :

+        <VM-IP-adress>:9000
+  Note : If you install SonarQube with default settings then the default username & password is admin

 - [ ] TODO : Provide Detailed steps on adding current user to sudoers group at Sub-Stage 1.2